darasiemi/darasiemi.github.io/_news/announcement_5.md

 related_posts: false
 ---

-I am happy to have completed the MLOps zoomcamp by Data Talks Club and finishing in the top 15 out of more than 1000 participants worldwide.
-My final project can be found [here](https://github.com/darasiemi/mental_health_mlops_project).
+I am happy to have completed the MLOps zoomcamp by Data Talks Club, and finishing in the top 15 out of more than 1000 participants worldwide.
+My final project which is on stress prediction using multimodal inputs can be found [here](https://github.com/darasiemi/mental_health_mlops_project).